andyboxer/TeeTreeExample/README.md

 ### Running the client example

-In order to run the client example you will need to restart the TeeTree controller by executing the start command as above
+In order to run the client example you will need to start the TeeTree controller by executing the start command as above.

-    php StartTeeTreeController.php start
     .
-Now you can change directory to the client directory of the deployment.
+Now you can change directory to the TeeTreeClient directory of the deployment.

 In order to run the client run the following command:

-    php TeeTreeClient.php
+    php TeeTreeExampleClient.php

+Note: this will make use of the same configuration file as the server uses to start.
+In practical use there would be a configuration file for each.

 This will instantiate the service class ExampleServiceClass and call the following methods upon it: